WOSS

 Because fragmentation is expensive for everyone, including the giants.
 AAIF's platinum members read like a truce between rivals: Amazon Web Services, Anthropic, Block, Bloomberg, Cloudflare, Google, Microsoft, and OpenAI - companies that compete fiercely on models and clouds, agreeing to cooperate on the plumbing beneath them.

-The growth was staggering: ~180 member organizations within months of launch - the fastest-growing project in Linux Foundation history.
+The growth was staggering: 97 companies joined as Gold and Silver members at the first opportunity, taking the foundation to 146 members in its first quarter and ~180 within months of launch - the fastest-growing project in Linux Foundation history.
 When AWS, Google, Microsoft, and OpenAI all put the same protocol under neutral governance, that's the market voting for interoperability over lock-in.

 What does an open agent standard actually look like?

-Take AGENTS.md - the simplest of the three.
+Take AGENTS.md - the simplest of the four.
 It's just a Markdown file at the root of a repo that tells any coding agent how to behave:

 # AGENTS.md